hashicorp/terraform-website/content/source/docs/enterprise/getting-started/runs.html.md

 Most runs in TFE are started automatically — whenever new commits are added to a workspace's VCS branch, it queues a new plan.
 You can also manually queue plans, usually after editing variables.

+Note that TFE needs network access to any infrastructure providers managed by your Terraform configurations.
+If you're using the SaaS version of TFE and you use Terraform to manage private cloud resources, those providers must be internet accessible.

 For more details, see the following pages:

 - [About Terraform Runs in Terraform Enterprise](../workspaces/run-basics.html)